MattBillock/mattbillock.github.io/README.md

 # When and Where

-The inaugural Windy City Brass Academy will take place on *June 29th, 2024* at 9 AM.
-Location is currently being finalized.
+The Windy City Brass Academy's inaugural session will take place on June 29, 2024, at Mundelein High School - 1350 W Hawley Street, Mundelein, IL 60060

+# Secure your spot!

+Are you ready to join us for this new musical adventure?
+[Fill out our RSVP form!](https://docs.google.com/forms/d/e/1FAIpQLSfIlbnKOGz3Z5aQQkyodSzjB7utBgKYQ0Id7eEH7iVy_PkKWA/viewform?usp=sf_link)

 # Mailing List